pliaukste-tech/streamlit-travel-planer/README.md

 - **Activities**: Hiking, Cooking, Art Museums
 - **Days**: 5
 - **Detail Level**: Long
+- **Additional Question**: "Tell me something important about the history of Italy"

 ### Output Example:
 The application will generate a comprehensive 5-day itinerary for Italy including: